-Indian Pancakes are wonderful!
+Indian Pancakes Recipe.
+Vegan-Friendly

 You will turn a traditional comfort food into an exotic and delicious meal with just a few simple tweaks.

 They are a snap to make and lots of fun to eat, and quite versatile.
 They are not just a part of my Chanukkah Latkas/Fritters Repertoire; I whip them out anytime.
 They are very easy to make the Vegan and/or the gluten-free way.

 They are a significant part of a main course.
 Or even a mini meal by itself.
 Topping them with a dollop of plain yogurt will only enhance them and enrich them nutritionally.

 The types and amounts of spices and fillings suggested are totally flexible, just as long as you leave the curry in, and as long as you use the amounts of garnishes in the recipe as a guide.
 You want them garnished, but you still want the light texture of a pancake.
 Use frozen chopped spinach, kale, frozen diced zucchini, red pepper, cauliflower, carrot, etc… All good.
 Only be sure you squeeze your veggies thoroughly dry, so you get perfect texture (who wants soggy pancakes?
 Nobody!)
 Frozen vegetables are a great choice, and a great time saver.

 You can freeze them too, and reheat them.
 You can make Indian Pancakes in advance and reheat them in one layer in a low temperature oven, until just heated through.